osmcode/osm-area-tools/README.md

 ## Prerequisites

-You need a C++11 compliant compiler.
-GCC 4.8 and later as well as clang 3.4 and later are known to work.
+You need a C++14 compliant compiler.
 You also need the following libraries:

     Osmium Library
         Need at least version 2.15.4